mdshw5/blog/dahon-jetstream-bbs02-ebike-build.md

 ## Donor bike

 The donor bike was a 2008 Dahon Jestream that I've been commuting on for ~2 years now.
-I previously added the cargo rack and built a new rear wheel incorporating a [Shimano Nexus-7](http://amzn.to/2ldZdtR) internally geared hub.
+I previously added an [Axiom Journey](http://amzn.to/2lZCF4v) cargo rack and built a new rear wheel incorporating a [Shimano Nexus-7](http://amzn.to/2ldZdtR) internally geared hub.
 Even without a motor this was a fun bike to ride... the suspension works great to smooth out potholes and the occasional curb jump.

 ![Dahon jetstream 2008](http://mattshirley.com/uploads/2017/02/bbs02_build_1.jpg)